k2view-academy/K2View-Academy/articles/19_Broadway/09_broadway_integration_with_Fabric.md

 ### Interface Listener For Broadway Flows

-The Interface Listener functionality, an enhancement of the Fabric Jobs functionality, can be used to read and parse the files using a Broadway flow.
-An Interface Listener is triggered each time a new file arrives to the directory defined in the interface, which can be either as SFTP or a local file system.
+The Interface Listener functionality, an enhancement of the Fabric Jobs functionality, can be used to read and parse files using a Broadway flow.
+An Interface Listener is triggered each time a new file arrives to the directory defined in the interface, which can be either an SFTP or a local file system.
 Each file is only picked up once by the Listener.

 ![images](/articles/24_non_DB_interfaces/images/broadway_file_read.PNG)